maali-mnasri/Supervised-Sentence-Tokenization/README.md

 To this end, you should create a csv training file that holds in each line a tab separated trigram and the label indicating if it is a sentence boundary.
 You can follow the sample trigrams file in /data.
-The script I used to create the training file from a PennTreeBank formatted data is in /src : CreateTrainTest.py
+The script I used to create the training file from a PennTreeBank formatted data is in /src : CreateTrainTest.py In /data you can also find a sample of the initial tagged text data from the PennTreeBank : see raw_data_sample.json

 Now, to train the SVM model you just need to run: